 2. Once you subscribe, click "My Account" using the top-placed main menu on ExpressVPN's site.
 Provide your credentials and access your ExpressVPN account dashboard.

 4. Open the "Downloads" folder on your Mac and double-click on ExpressVPN's installer.
-Click "Continue" several times, and then finalize ExpressVPN's installation by clicking "Install."
+Click "Continue" several times, then finalize ExpressVPN's installation by clicking "Install."

 5. Go ahead and open ExpressVPN (it can be found in the "Applications" folder).

-6. Select "Sign In" and then copy and paste your ExpressVPN activation code.
+6. Select "Sign In" and copy and paste your ExpressVPN activation code.
 If asked to install a VPN configuration, select "Allow."
 Complete the initial (one-time) setup.

 7. Right now, you should see ExpressVPN’s home screen.
-Click on the ON/OFF button, and ExpressVPN will connect you to the closest server.
+Click the ON/OFF button, and ExpressVPN will connect you to the closest server.

 9. To pick another server, click "Smart Location."
 Then, double-click on any country or server name.
 Once ExpressVPN’s home screen turns green, you’ll be connected.
 That’s it!

 Method #3: Set Up ExpressVPN Manually via OpenVPN